dofuuz/dimidium/README.md

 ## Crafting Dimidium

-Dimidium was created by adjusting traditional terminal color scheme with the CAM(Color Appearance Model).
-Through this, it solves the issues of default color schemes while preserving their essence.
+Dimidium was created by adjusting traditional color scheme.
+It solves the issues of default color schemes while preserving their essence.

 ### Color Appearance Model